thomastay/personal-blog/content/How-i-keep-this-blog-small.md

 ---
-title: "How this blog is made"
+title: How this blog is made
 date: 2022-01-05T01:04:48-08:00
-draft: true
+draft: false
 ---

 TODO: this intro sounds bad